armandiB/vikn/README.md

 # vikn
- My SuperCollider quark with a live and modular philosophy and objects that make life faster
+ My SuperCollider quark with a live and modular philosophy, and objects that make life faster

 ### Dependencies
 Quarks: